CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 What is Counterwallet?
 --------------------------

 Counterwallet is an open-source web wallet for Bitcoin (BTC) and [Counterparty](https://github.com/CounterpartyXCP/) (XCP), the world’s first protocol for decentralized financial tools.
 Counterwallet handles transaction signing locally, and your passphrase and private keys never leave your browser.
-All trades and actions made with Counterwallet use a secure automatic escrow system within the Bitcoin blockchain, which means that and unlike centralized exchanges, no middleman is ever required.
+All trades and actions made with Counterwallet use a secure automatic escrow system within the Bitcoin blockchain, which means that unlike centralized exchanges, no middleman is ever required.

 Counterwallet is being actively developed and currently implements most Counterparty features.